Institutions' substantial holdings in CF Industries Holdings implies that they have significant influence over the company's share price

 What Does The Institutional Ownership Tell Us About CF Industries Holdings?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

 We can see that CF Industries Holdings does have institutional investors; and they hold a good portion of the company's stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of CF Industries Holdings, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-We note that hedge funds don't have a meaningful investment in Fulton Financial.
-Our data shows that BlackRock, Inc. is the largest shareholder with 14% of shares outstanding.
-The Vanguard Group, Inc. is the second largest shareholder owning 10% of common stock, and Dimensional Fund Advisors LP holds about 7.3% of the company stock.
+We note that hedge funds don't have a meaningful investment in CF Industries Holdings.
+The Vanguard Group, Inc. is currently the largest shareholder, with 13% of shares outstanding.
+Meanwhile, the second and third largest shareholders, hold 11% and 4.8%, of the shares outstanding, respectively.